Q&A: Treatment for Rare Appendix Tumor

 How difficult is the recovery from surgery?

-We typically tell patients they will spend three days in the intensive care unit, three weeks in the hospital, but it will be at least three months before they begin to feel like returning to normal activites.
+We typically tell patients they will spend three days in the intensive care unit, three weeks in the hospital, but it will be at least three months before they begin to feel like returning to normal activities.

 - Assistance with nutrition via a feeding tube